yuansuny/yuansuny.github.io/_pages/about.md

 * [10/06/20] I have agreed to serve as a reviewer for NeurIPS 2020.
 * [29/05/20] Our paper "Automatic decomposition of integer programs for lagrangian relaxation using a multiobjective approach" has been nominated as a best paper award. <br/>
 * [21/03/20] Our Paper "Automatic decomposition of integer programs for lagrangian relaxation using a multiobjective approach" has been accepted to GECCO 2020.
+* [01/01/20] I have been appointed as a vice-chair of IEEE taskforce on large-scale global optimization.

 <!---
 * Our paper *Using Statistical Measures and Machine Learning for Graph Reduction to Solve Maximum Weight Clique Problems* has been accepted by IEEE Transactions on Pattern Analysis and Machine Intelligence (__impact factor: 17.7__).